 It doesn’t have to cost a lot to make customers feel special.
 You don’t have to constantly discount products or offer a little surprise with each package.
 Including a “handwritten” note with a shipment does a great job of letting customers know you value their business.
 Remembering birthdays and anniversaries by sending an ecard or an email containing a special offer also makes your customer feel like an individual that you value.
 Most CRM software comes equipped to handle this task with ease once you set up the proper autoresponder to send in recognition of personal events.

-Speaking of email, segmenting your list to send targeted offers to individual subscribers not only makes customers feel appreciated, but it also generates much higher returns than mass email broadcasts.
+Speaking of email, segmenting your list to send targeted offers to individual subscribers not only makes customers feel appreciated but also generates much higher returns than mass email broadcasts.
 In fact, personalized emails achieve a 26% higher open rate and 6X higher transaction rate.

 Reliably high quality